Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 If the eye is red and itchy, with no pus, then it’s likely allergic.
 If homeopathic drops don’t help, oral Benadryl may help, or OTC antihistamine eye drops (like Naphcon A or Opcon A) may bring relief.

 If the eye is red and painless, or mildly irritated but not itchy, and no pus throughout the day (just some upon waking), it’s likely viral.
-Viral may have some mild pus upon waking.
+Viral may have some mild pus upon waking and maybe a little bit during the day.
+This should resolved within a week.

 It’s not too critical to diagnose whether your child’s pink eye is viral, bacterial, or allergic – natural OTC treatment may address it regardless.
-If the condition doesn’t improve after a day or two, call us.
+If the condition doesn’t improve after 48 hours, call us.
 Viral and bacterial are contagious until the redness has subsided and discharge is gone.

 THE MAIN REASON TO WORRY is if the eyelid becomes red and swollen as well, in addition to pus draining from the eye.
 This could mean a bacterial infection of the eyelid that needs oral or IV antibiotics.
 This redness would be very red (not just mildly pink like allergic swelling would be).